stanfordhaskell/cs43/index.markdown

 ## Assignments

 Assignments will be posted here.
-They will generally be biweekly, and the intent is to provide sufficient starter to make developing practical software possible.
-Probable assignments include:
+They will generally be biweekly, and the intent is to provide sufficient starter code to make developing interesting software possible.

-- Fractal Art Generator
-- Interpreters for simple languages, up to a full Scheme implementation
-- Simple Web Server

 ## Prerequisites

 There are no formal prerequisites, but we recommend "programming and mathematical maturity."
-In terms of Stanford courses, CS107 + CS103 or equivalent experience will suffice, though the material in those courses will not be relied upon.
+In terms of Stanford courses, CS107 + CS103 or equivalent experience will suffice, though the material in those courses will not be heavily relied upon.

 This course intends to cover a lot of material, and depending on background some topics may be more easily accessible than others.
 However, the aim is to provide